John Penrose

-John David Penrose (born 22 June 1964) is a British politician serving as Member of Parliament (MP) for Weston-super-Mare since 2005.
+John David Penrose (born 22 June 1964) is a British politician who served as Member of Parliament (MP) for Weston-super-Mare from 2005 until 2024.
 A member of the Conservative Party, he was the United Kingdom Anti-Corruption Champion at the Home Office from 2017 until 2022.
 He resigned on 6 June 2022 as the United Kingdom Anti-Corruption Champion due to the Boris Johnson Partygate scandal.
-Penrose is married to Baroness Harding, Chair of NHS Improvement and the former head of NHS Test and Trace.

 Penrose previously served as Parliamentary Under-Secretary of State at the Department for Culture, Media and Sport from 2010 to 2012 and Lord Commissioner of the Treasury from 2014 to 2016.
 He was Minister of State for Northern Ireland from 2018 to 2019.

 Early life and career

-Penrose was born in Sudbury, Suffolk, on 22 June 1964.
-He was privately educated at Ipswich School and studied at Downing College, Cambridge, receiving a BA in Law in 1986.
+John Penrose was born in Sudbury, Suffolk, on 22 June 1964.
+He was privately educated at Ipswich School and studied at Downing College, Cambridge, receiving a BA in law in 1986.
 He received an MBA from Columbia Business School, New York in 1991.

-He was a Bank Trading Floor Risk Manager at JPMorgan Chase from 1986 to 1990, then a management consultant at McKinsey & Company from 1992 to 1994.
-He was Commercial Director of the Academic Books Division at Thomson Publishing in Andover from 1995 to 1996, then Managing Director of Schools Book Publishing at Longman (Pearson plc), publishing school textbooks for the UK and parts of Africa.
+He was a bank trading floor risk manager at JPMorgan Chase from 1986 to 1990, then a management consultant at McKinsey & Company from 1992 to 1994.

+He was commercial director of the Academic Books Division at Thomson Publishing in Andover from 1995 to 1996, then managing director of schools book publishing at Longman (Pearson plc), publishing school textbooks for the UK and parts of Africa.
 He was chairman of Logotron Ltd in Cambridge (also owned by Pearson).
-In 1998, he was in charge of research at the Bow Group - a UK-based independent think tank, promoting conservative opinion internationally.
+In 1998, he was in charge of research at the Bow Group – a UK-based independent think tank, promoting conservative opinion internationally.